 Keep reading this comprehensive guide to learn more about:

-What is Knowledge Management?
+What Is Knowledge Management?

 Knowledge management is more than technology.
-While knowledge management software is a necessary element of managing knowledge, the ability to get the right information to the right person at the right time depends on information architecture, the right supporting processes, and a culture of innovation that is a characteristic of a learning organization.
-An effective knowledge management program involves applying best practices around developing a sound information access strategy, structuring knowledge assets using best practices to design an information architecture, and then sharing this knowledge to both your internal teams and external customers.
+While knowledge management software is a necessary element of managing knowledge, the ability to get the right information to the right person at the right time depends on information architecture, the right supporting processes, and a culture of innovation that is characteristic of a learning organization.
+An effective knowledge management program involves applying best practices around developing a sound information access strategy, structuring knowledge assets using best practices to design an information architecture, and then sharing this knowledge with both your internal teams and external customers.

-As a discipline, knowledge management encompasses three forms of knowledge creation: explicit knowledge, tacit knowledge, and implicit knowledge .
+As a discipline, knowledge management encompasses three forms of knowledge creation: explicit knowledge, tacit knowledge, and implicit knowledge.

 In contrast, tacit knowledge is much more difficult to explain to others or write down in a tangible form.
 It is the knowledge that humans acquire from personal experiences.
 An example of tacit knowledge could be your ability to recognize body language in prospects close to making a purchase.
 In general, tacit knowledge isn't easy to articulate, but there are still strategies for incorporating it into a knowledge management platform.
-Human judgement and expertise are forms of tacit knowledge.
-While tacit knowledge by its nature is difficult to manage, reference libraries of high-quality explicit knowledge allow humans to make the best of their tacit knowledge – their expertise and experience.
+Human judgment and expertise are forms of tacit knowledge.
+While tacit knowledge, by its nature, is difficult to manage, reference libraries of high-quality explicit knowledge allow humans to make the best of their tacit knowledge – their expertise and experience.

 Implicit knowledge is the knowledge that emerges by taking explicit knowledge and applying it to a specific situation.
 Skills that can be transferred from one job to another, such as communicating with customers or writing effective product descriptions, can be considered implicit knowledge.
 Embedded processes may contain implicit knowledge – the knowledge is inherent to the process.

 All organizations have their own blend of explicit, tacit, and implicit knowledge.
-The purpose of knowledge management is to recognize these types of knowledge, organize the explicit knowledge, and create expertise location and collaboration tools to enhance access to implicit and tacit knowledge to better equip organizational teams and to serve your customers.
+The purpose of knowledge management is to recognize these types of knowledge, organize the explicit knowledge, and create expertise location and collaboration tools to enhance access to implicit and tacit knowledge to better equip organizational teams and serve your customers.

 Better knowledge management will also help your organization achieve the following goals:

-- Achieve process innovation.
+• Achieve process innovation.
 Optimize corporate information to discover new efficiencies and develop a unique competitive advantage.

-- Gain competitive advantage.
+• Gain competitive advantage.
 Organizations compete on knowledge.
 The faster and easier it is to access knowledge, the more agile the organization is – meaning it can respond to competitive threats and market opportunities more quickly.

-- Differentiate your organization in the marketplace.
+• Differentiate your organization in the marketplace.
 Create a unique customer experience through easily accessible information and efficient processes.

-- Streamline internal and external processes.
+• Streamline internal and external processes.
 Simplify your business processes while reducing risk and achieving overall organization objectives.

 While knowledge management tools might be a new component of your organization's digital transformation, it's not an entirely new concept.